 Network Management and Security (NMS)

 The objective of the Network Management and Security (NMS) Project is to educate SHARE members on management protocols, tools, methodologies, best practices, and issues involved in managing today's complex networks.
-The project will also provide information, assistance and guidance in performing network management functions.
+The project also provides information, assistance and guidance in performing network management functions.

 - Defining requirements for existing and future networking management products and applications from IBM and other vendors